 As humans we thrive on communication and the sense of togetherness.
 We need to feel recognized, interact or just have someone to share our success & concerns with.
 Many pro athletes agree that having a community that pushes you is one of the most effective ways how to become a better athlete and stay active throughout the years.

 Training with a group adds a bit of competitiveness to the training process and, in a way, makes it seem easier and fun.
 Often being part of a training group is enough to provide enough encouragement to workout after a big race.

 Having meaningful connections also helps to satisfy the third need that affects intrinsic motivation – relatedness.
 An experience that is shared carries more power and provides much stronger stimulus to carry on.
+Which, in turn, also pulls motivation to train along.
 So, make an effort to involve more people in your journey and do something more for others – it generates positive sensations and is overall more fun.
 Join a training squad, find a mentor, hire a coach, start a blog or even create a movement – the choice is yours.

 Step #5 – celebrate accomplishments